 Jitter vs delay

-Jitter is deviation time between samples.
+Jitter is a deviation time between samples.
 Delay is shifting of a full signal waveform but keeping time distance between samples.

 Jitter vs latency